-21 11011165 01 111 e remaneran on committee m biiio c i b Member Type Qualifications Name Professional qualifications and experiences Independence If the member is also a member of the remuneration of other public companies, specify the number of these public companies.
-Independent Director and Remuneration Committee Convener Ma, Shaw- Hsiang Refer to the inform on page 0 Independent director and member of the Compensation Committee Lu, Shyude- Ching Refer to the inform on page 2 Independent director and member of the Compensation Committee Hao, Ting Refer to the inform on page 1
+Member Type Name Qualifications Professional qualifications and experiences Independence If the member is also a member of the remuneration of other public companies, specify the number of these public companies.
+Independent Director and Remuneration Committee Convener Ma, Shaw- Hsiang Refer to the in 0 Independent director and member of the Compensation Committee Lu, Shyude- Ching Refer to the in 2 Independent director and member of the Compensation Committee Hao, Ting Refer to the in 1

-- 3. The Operation of the Remuneration Committee - (1) The Compensation Committee of MiTAC consists of 3 members. - (2) Duration of service: May 31, 2022 to May 30, 2025 The Remuneration Committee held 3meetings (A) in 2022.
+- 3. The Operation of the Remuneration Committee - (1) The Compensation Committee of MiTAC consists of 3 members. - (2)Duration of service: May 31, 2022 to May 30, 2025 The Remuneration Committee held 3meetings (A) in 2023.
 The qualifications of the members and their attendance to the meetings are as follows:

+then attendance to the meetings are as ionows.

-Title Name Attendance in person (B) Attendance by proxy Percentage of actual attendance (%) (B/A) Note Convener Ma, Shaw- Hsiang 3 0 100.00% May 31.
-2022, Re-election, Continue in office Members Lu, Shyude- Ching 3 0 100.00% May 31.
-2022, Re-election, Continue in office Members Tsai, Ching- Yen 3 0 100.00% May 31.
-2022 Term expires Members Hao, Ting - - - May 31.
-2022, On Board
+Title Name Attendance in person (B) Attendance by proxy Percentage of actual attendance (%) (B/A) Note

+Convener Ma, Shaw- Hsiang 3 0 100.00%

+Members Lu, Shyude- Ching 2 1 66.67%

+Members Hao, Ting 3 0 100.00%